Impact of GST on Rent

-The implementation of Goods and Services Tax (GST) has chalked out a structured approach to collect taxes from various sectors.
-In this article, let us talk the impact of implementation of GST on rent, Let us also see if GST varies for commercial properties and residential properties.
+Rent has been the source of Income for many over the years.
+In this article, let us talk about the impact of implementation of GST on rent, Let us also see if GST varies for commercial properties and residential properties.

 - When a property is given out on lease, rent, easement, or licensed to occupy

 - When any property is leased out (or let out) including a commercial, industrial, or residential property for business (either partly or wholly)